silviaserafini/NLP_shoes_reviews/README.md

 # Shoes Reviews class prediction with differnt Natural Language Processing models.
-model building to predict the sentiment of a running shoe review

 In this project I build two different models to predict the sentiment of a running shoe review.